 This tutorial shows you how to discover the servers that are running in your VMware environment by using the Azure Migrate: Discovery and assessment tool, a lightweight Azure Migrate appliance.
-You deploy the appliance as a server running in your vCenter Server instance, to continuously discover servers and their performance metadata, applications that are running on servers, server dependencies, and SQL Server instances and databases.
+You deploy the appliance as a server running in your vCenter Server instance, to continuously discover servers and their performance metadata, applications that are running on servers, server dependencies, ASP.NET web apps, and SQL Server instances and databases.

 In this tutorial, you learn how to:

 - Set up the Azure Migrate appliance.

 Tutorials show you the quickest path for trying out a scenario.
 They use default options where possible.

 If you don't have an Azure subscription, create a free account before you begin.

 Before you begin this tutorial, check that you have these prerequisites in place:

 |vCenter Server/ESXi host||You need a server running vCenter Server version 6.7, 6.5, 6.0, or 5.5.

 Servers must be hosted on an ESXi host running version 5.5 or later.

 On the vCenter Server, allow inbound connections on TCP port 443 so that the appliance can collect configuration and performance metadata.